Meet some of our current students!

 I hold a BSc in Psychology from the National Autonomous University of Mexico (UNAM) and a MSc in Public Policy and Administration from the Center for Research and Training in Economics (CIDE) with a semester at Carnegie Mellon University in Pittsburgh.

-Wilson graduated from the University of Virginia in 2014 with a BA in Anthropology and a minor in Global Sustainability.
+Wilson graduated from the University of Virginia in 2014 with a BA in Anthropology.
 As an undergraduate, she focused on food insecurity and political and social violence in Brazil.
-Upon finishing her undergraduate studies, Wilson worked in public schools in New Orleans, an experience which sparked her interest in addressing gun violence and access to mental health services from a public health perspective.
-Wilson explored these areas through work in the mental health technology space and obtained an MPH in Global Health from the University of Washington in 2020.
-During her MPH, Wilson worked on global mental health and implementation science projects in Mozambique and on epidemiology of firearm violence projects in the greater Seattle area, and her master’s thesis evaluated the preliminary effects on retention in HIV treatment of a lay-counselor-delivered mental health intervention integrated into public HIV care in Mozambique.
-Wilson’s research interests include addressing the political and social determinants that increase risk of common mental disorders, incarceration, and firearm injury.
+Upon finishing her undergraduate studies, Wilson worked in public schools in New Orleans, an experience which sparked her interest in addressing gun violence and access to mental health services.
+While pursuing her MPH at the University of Washington, Wilson worked on global mental health and implementation science projects in Mozambique and independent study of incidents of firearm violence in the greater Seattle area.
+Her master’s thesis evaluated the preliminary effects on retention in HIV treatment of a lay-counselor-delivered mental health intervention integrated into public HIV care in Mozambique.
+Wilson is active in the APHA's gun violence prevention advocacy and policy workgroup, and her research interests include addressing the political and social determinants that increase risk of common mental disorders, incarceration, and firearm injury.

 Ashwini Nagappan is a first-year PhD student in Health Policy and Management.
 Her research interests lie in direct-to-consumer medicine and related emerging technologies and treatments.
 In particular, she wishes to examine the rise of the healthcare consumer, how technology innovations are reshaping care delivery, and how regulators are adapting to this change.
 Prior to pursuing her PhD, Ashwini received a BA in Global Pubic Health/Sociology at NYU (2018), and an MBE (Master of Bioethics) at the University of Pennsylvania (2019).